staltz/flux-challenge/submissions/kennytilton/README.md

 * the div owning the two scroll buttons has a `disabled` rule watching all the SithViews to see if any are `withObi`
 * Seeing one is, it turns `true`
 * the individual scroll buttons decide they are disabled and...
-* decide their classes should include a "disabled" class.
+* ...decide their classes should include a "disabled" class
+* again a generic mxWeb observer updates the DOM `classlist` and button `disabled` attributes.

 Sounds complex, right?
 Without data flow, it is.
 Now look at the full [data flow solution](https://github.com/kennytilton/flux-challenge/blob/master/submissions/kennytilton/js/SithTrak.js).
 The data flow paradigm  dissolves the complexity into so many simple rules for the programmer to trivially decide.
-Those rules are as simple in a React view, but React rules do nothing to get the data where it needs to be.
+Those rules are as simple in a React view, but React rules do nothing to get the data to where it needs to be.
 In the data flow paradigm, views are first-class citizens who manage their own state, arranging for the state graph to stay as current as the view.

 No Flux, no Redux.